Decoding 2 Divided by 1/3: A Deep Dive into Fraction Division

 Extending the Concept: More Complex Examples

 Once you grasp the fundamental principles, you can apply the same methods to more complex problems.
-For instance, consider 5/2 ÷ 2/3:
+To give you an idea, consider 5/2 ÷ 2/3:

 -